Author Archives: Martin Cohen

 The sample synth section contains a broad selection of free samples, like the Mellotron.

 The included Nord Sample Editor makes it possible to add any sound you want.

-Via the buttons below, you can check the prices on amazon.com:
+Via the button below, you can check the prices of the Nord Electro 6 (and carrying bag) on samash.com:

 The Nord stage 3